gchazot/OneEvent/README.md

 section about user accounts.

 ### User accounts
-OneEvent relies on Django user and group management.
+dds_registration relies on Django user and group management.
 This means it's your site that needs to implement user authentication.

 For most functionality, only **User** accounts are required to use the app.
-However, in order to define multiple *Pricing Categories*, Users must be assigned into groups that allow OneEvent to decide which category the user belongs to.
+However, in order to define multiple *Pricing Categories*, Users must be assigned into groups that allow dds_registration to decide which category the user belongs to.

 Making sure that users are in the Groups they are supposed to can be tricky, but this functionality